Quantum Cloning Machines and the Applications: No-cloning theorem

 where $|\Sigma\rangle$ is a blank state, and $|M\rangle$ is the state of auxiliary system(ancilla).
 Thus for state $|0\rangle$ and $|1\rangle$, we have

 In this way, for the state $|\psi\rangle = \alpha|0\rangle+\beta|1\rangle$ On the other hand, $|\psi\rangle$ itself is a pure state, so

 Obviously, the right hand sides of the two equations cannot be equal, as a result, the premise is false that such a perfect cloning machine exists, which concludes the proof.
+The linearity of quantum mechanics is also used to show that the superluminal is not possible \cite{dieks-no-cloning}.

 (2).
 Using the properties of unitary operation.
-This proof can be found in Sec.
+This proof is first proposed by Yuen in \cite{yuen-no-cloning}, see also Sec.
 9-4 of Peres's textbook\cite{Peres95}.
 Consider the process of cloning machine as a unitary operator U, then for any two state $|\varphi\rangle$ and $|\psi\rangle$, since under unitary operation the inner product is preserved, we have

 So $\langle\psi|\varphi\rangle$ is either 0 or 1.
 If the value is 0, it means the two states being copied should be orthogonal, while if 1, the two states are the same.